Howell, St Oswald - last up dated 21st October 2023

 There are usually six or seven services a year at Howell Church, being a chapel of ease in the parish of St Andrew Heckington.
 We like to celebrate some of the old rural traditions here like Plough Sunday & Rogation.

-St Oswald is in the parish of Heckington with Howell.
+St Oswald is part of the parish of Heckington with Howell.

 Serene in the byways a mile north of Heckington, St Oswald's Howell has a towerless church full of years and interest.
 In the churchyard is a broken cross with an inscription to John Spencer who was rector here 500 years ago, and in the porch is a coffin-lid with a cross carved probably a thousand years before.